mauroseb/overcloud-gather/README.md

 ~~~

 2. Set the variables as needed at overcloud-gather/overcloud.gather.yml
-  a.
-Subset of roles or nodes to gather from
+  - Subset of roles or nodes to gather from
-  b.
-Case number
+  - Case number
-  c.
-Upload if required
+  - Upload if required
-  d.
-Delete local directory if required
+  - Delete local directory if required

 3. Run playbook passing tripleo-ansible-inventory
 ~~~